-(Power of words, power of change, power to make a difference.)
+The power of words, the power of change, the power to make a difference!

 We aim to deliver a curriculum which ‘broadens horizons’, reflects British Values and extends our pupils’ experience of contrasting cultures and environments as we build on our International School status.
 We teach the majority of foundation subjects using a rolling programme of themes, which allows children to make real, authentic connections and enables us to deliver breadth and balance across the National Curriculum subjects.

 Children focus on three global themes which link to our school motto, values and ethos.

 Autumn term: History focus with the overarching global theme of POWER and GOVERNANCE